OlegVasylyshyn/SuprNation/ASSUMPTIONS.md

 parameters _by-name_ will make it faster to init.
 But not sure if it will be suitable for further computations.
 6. Increased memory and changed GC and used parallel computation.
 It didn't help.
 Need to change algorithm.
 7. Done with initialization of the Tree structure from file.
 Next step is to calculate paths.
-8. Found bug in Tree initialization.
+8. Found a bug in Tree initialization.
-9. Fixed bug.
+9. Fixed the bug.
 Added unit test.
+10. No... didn't fix the bug.
+11. Decided to get rid of Tree structure and implement simple array calculation.
+12. Found some ideas in the Web (sorry.. :troll)
+13.